Portrait of Cecilia Gozzadini: History

-The work was part of the collection of Duke of Hamilton, who brought it to London.
+The work was part of the collection of James Hamilton, 1st Duke of Hamilton, who brought it to London.
 In 1659, it was acquired by Archduke Leopold Wilhelm of Austria, whose collection later became part of the current museum.
 At some point after the 1660s it was severely cropped, but has been documented in its original state showing more of the green curtain at the left and hands holding a book.

 The painting must have been a popular painting when it was in the Archduke's cabinet, as it was portrayed in his gallery paintings.